 Are there any women throughout history that have impacted you in any way?
 If so who and why?

-Golda Meir, Margaret Thatcher and Indira Gandhi are among my heroes because they were elected to the highest positions in their countries (all prime ministers) long before women’s rights were recognized.
+Golda Meir, Margaret Thatcher, and Indira Gandhi are among my heroes because they were elected to the highest positions in their countries (all prime ministers) long before women’s rights were recognized.
 In the United States we have very few females serving in government and, of course, have yet to elect a female President.
 I strongly support organizations such as Running Start that are dedicated to education and to getting young women involved in politics.
 To effect change our voices must be heard.

 Is there any advice you would like to give to female Manor students?
 Words of encouragement?

-Dream big and never give up your dreams.
+Dream big and never give up on your dreams.
 Women are needed in every career, but you may have to fight for the opportunity to achieve your dreams.
 You are never alone; there are women who have forged the path you’re on who will always extend a helping hand to you.

 Stay tuned throughout this month for more stories about women in the Manor community!